courtneytern/courtneytern.github.io/_pages/projects.md

 ---
-title: Current Projects
+title: "Current Projects"
 permalink: /projects/
 ---

-## This is the landing page for my current projects
+This is the landing page for my current projects